padiix/RecORDER/README.md

    - #### How should I edit the "sourceNames" when I have no idea how should I put it in the script?
       - No worries about that, it's not really hard to do because you have the example already in the script and here below<br><br>
       EXAMPLE:<br>
-      You have a source that you use for recording game **"Voices of the Void"**, so you called the Game Capture source **"votv"**, where you have all the filters you need to make your recording look as good as it can for you.<br>
+      You have a source that you use for recording game **"Voices of the Void"**, so you called the Game Capture source **"voice_of_the_void"**, where you have all the filters you need to make your recording look as good as it can for you.<br>
-      ***Because you called it different from the "Game Capture", the script does not recognizes it!***
+      ***Because you called it different from the "Game Capture", the script does not recognize it!***
       <br><br><br>
       All you need to do is go to the **Scripts** menu
       ![image](https://github.com/user-attachments/assets/dd309752-52df-4971-a5b4-40b00a31c850) <br><br><br>